 Reverse osmosis systems

 Most people associate reverse osmosis with small under-sink drinking water units, but full-home systems exist as well.
 They are more expensive and require professional installation, yet they produce spotless water throughout the entire home.
 Whole-home reverse osmosis can be helpful when well water contains unusual mineral combinations or salt intrusion.
-A wide range of water treatment equipment can be purchased locally from Home Depot, Rona, Canadian Tire, or other suppliers, or, for a professional opinion, past clients have had good results with Professional Pumps & Water Treatment and Jeff Byron Pumps and Water Treatment.
+One can purchase a wide range of equipment locally from Home Depot, Rona, Canadian Tire, or other suppliers, or, for a professional opinion, past clients have had excellent results with Professional Pumps & Water Treatment and Jeff Byron Pumps and Water Treatment.

 How minerals influence daily life